 iOS developers are often the most skeptical party when introducing KMM to a team.

-One concern is that interacting with Kotlin Native code from iOS can at times be difficult.
-The K/N compiler generates Objective C code which can appear out of place amongst existing iOS code and can require special care or wrappers when used.
+Once concern is that interacting with Kotlin Native code from iOS can at times be difficult.
+The K/N compiler generates Objective C code which can appear out of place amongst existing iOS code and can require special care or wrappers when using.
 We have been working on three different ways that can improve the experience:

 - Use the xcode-kotlin debugger.
 This tool adds Kotlin breakpoints, debugging and syntax highlighting directly to XCode.
 This allows iOS developers to easily troubleshoot issues originating in shared code.

-- We’re currently piloting a tool that features a compiler plugin that generates a Swift-friendly API surface and packages it directly into your shared XCode framework.
+- We’re currently piloting a tool that features a compiler plugin which generates a Swift-friendly API surface and packages it directly into your shared XCode framework.
 This makes the iOS usage of your shared code seamless and familiar.
-Sign up below to get more info about the pilot and to stay in the loop about other enhancements we have coming up!
+Sign up for the pilot and to stay in the loop about other enhancements we have coming up!